jcolag/silver-bat-01-seeking-refuge/text/02-intro.md

 "Believe me, I know.
 But I can barely convince my own colleagues that we shouldn't let our employers pay people artificially low wages and then sell out to hedge funds intent on gutting the entire operation.
 A national work stoppage seems out of the question, when even the people who would report on such a movement aren't sure that cooperative effort is worth the trouble.
 Sorry to be a downer, though.
 How are your...side projects shaping up?"

 "Not bad, actually.
 Your girlfriend put me in touch with a few companies looking to get cheap food and meds off the market, which I'm all too happy to help them out with.
 And one of the kids who works with me on the clinics came up with a design for the cars that's not only appealing, but distinctive enough that we can spread the word and have people who need us find us while also being generic enough that we can quickly camouflage them and merge into traffic if any authorities get suspicious that we're aiding and abetting or something.
-We're also in the very early stages of maybe looking at putting some effort towards housing issues."
+We're also in the super-early stages of maybe looking at putting some effort towards housing issues."

 "That's amazing.
 I wish I could put my trust fund to better use."